- » All Antique Rugs

 - » Zaboul (3)

 Antique Turkish rugs are some of the most beautiful and masterfully woven textiles in the world.
 Created as artistic, spiritual, and functional pieces for daily life, Turkish rugs are a foundational genre in the world of antique floor coverings.
-The history of Turkish rugs reaches back thousands of years and encompasses a variety of styles including Tulu, Karapinar, Ladik, Konya, Ushak (Oushak), Kayseri (Kysari), Burdur, Soumak and Kilim.
+The history of Turkish rugs extends back thousands of years and encompasses a variety of styles including Tulu, Karapinar, Ladik, Konya, Ushak (Oushak), Kayseri (Kysari), Burdur, Soumak, and Kilim.

 Antique Turkish rugs can be identified by their distinct technical characteristics and wonderfully artistic details.
 Originally woven by Turkish nomads for practical purposes, these rugs were often constructed with wool for warmth but are sometimes found in cotton or silk fibers.
 The weaving itself was done by hand knotting the materials using the Ghiordes knot.
 The weavers created their design patterns from smaller levels working to slowly build the larger vision.
 Whether working as a community effort or as a single artist, these Turkish rugs reflect a dedication to sustained beauty and ingrained longevity.

 At Woven Accents, our large collection of Antique Turkish rugs have been personally hand selected.
 Our team travels the world to find the best quality Antique Turkish rugs from master artists and collectors.
 Our goal is always to learn as much as possible about the history and production of each antique rug to keep the legacy of every rug alive.
-Our extensive collection of Turkish rugs includes many Oushak and Kilim rugs.
-Oushak rugs are a specific type of Turkish rug originating from the city of Oushak and are prized for their exceptional texture and large-scale designs.
-Kilims are handwoven, pileless rugs generally associated with the Turkish region in Anatolia.

 We invite you to browse our online portfolio of Antique Turkish rugs and contact us with any questions.
-Our expert team is excited to share their passion for these finely crafted and well preserved rugs.
+Our expert team is excited to share their passion for these finely crafted and well-preserved rugs.
 Each antique rug is extraordinary and we want to help you find the perfect fit for your space.

 Antique Persian rugs are perhaps the most popular and notable of all antique rugs.
 With evidence dating back for centuries, the skilled weavers and artisans of Persian rugs have a long history of producing high quality and meticulously crafted rugs.
 We have spent decades building our handpicked collection of Antique Persian rugs through travel, research and a passion for antique textiles.
 Our Antique Persian rugs offer an exciting glimpse into the generational craftsmanship and brilliantly intrinsic beauty of Persian rugs and floor coverings.